telecter/cmd-launcher/README.md

 Use the `--version, -v` flag to set the game version.
 If no value is supplied, the latest release is used.
 Acceptable values also include `release` or `snapshot` for the latest of either.

-The launcher will attempt to locate a Java executable on your `$PATH`.
-If it can't find one, you will need to set one manually in the instance configuration.
+When starting the game, the launcher will attempt to download a Java runtime from Mojang.
+If it can't find a suitable one, you will need to set one manually in the instance configuration.
 ```sh
 cmd-launcher inst create -v 1.21.5 -l fabric CoolInstance
 ```